 1. Data Collection

 (1) Our website may be used without disclosing personal information.
 When you access or use our website, products or services, data may be stored, used and processed for various technical reasons.
 This may include, without limitation, your name, address, email address, Internet Protocol address (IP-address), internet service provider, date and time of your access, the website that linked you to our website (referrer URL) and the type and version of the browser and operating system you use.
-We collect personal information from you in accordance with the provisions of German data protection laws.
 Information is considered personal if it can be used to identify an individual natural person.